The Complete Guide to ACL Tear Rehab

 Common return to sport criteria include (but are not limited to):

-• Hop tests within 10% of other leg.
+• Hop tests within 10% of the other leg.

-• Confidence running, jumping, and cutting at full speed (as well as with other sport specific movements).
+• Confidence in running, jumping, and cutting at full speed (as well as with other sport-specific movements).

 • No functional complaints.